xkelly27/SOD-TK/README.md

 ## Description

-This toolkit is intended to automate and help data management on the OneDrive Ucol_data-g shared library.
+This toolkit is intended to ease data management on the OneDrive Ucol_data-g shared library.

 ## Usage